Webhooks Guide

 object.
 Such requests don't require webhooks, as the key information is already available.

-On the other hand, Checks are asynchronous: happening later and not directly in response to your code's execution.
+On the other hand, are asynchronous: happening later and not directly in response to your code's execution.
 With these events, ComplyCube needs to notify your integration about changes to an object's status so your integration can take subsequent steps.

 The specific actions of your webhook endpoint differ based on the event.
 Some examples include: